IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/Secure-networking002/01-Plan and Implement security for virtual networks.md

 ## Virtual network connection types in Azure:
 1. `Virtual Network Peering: Connects two virtual networks in the same Azure region,` enabling seamless communication between resources in those networks.

 2. (Virtual Network-to-Virtual Network) `VNet-to-VNet connection: Links two virtual networks across Azure regions`, allowing resources in different regions to communicate securely.

-3. `VPN Gateway: Establishes a secure connection between an on-premises network and an Azure virtual network, enabling hybrid connectivity` and extending on-premises networks to Azure.
+3. `VPN Gateway: Establishes a secure connection between an on-premises network and an Azure virtual network, enabling hybrid connectivity` and extending on-premises networks to Azure over the public Internet.
+- Azure VPN Gateway supports both site-to-site VPN and point-to-site VPN connections.
+- S2S: Establishes a secure and encrypted connection between your on-premises VPN device (such as a router or VPN appliance) and the Azure VPN Gateway.
+- P2S: Individual client devices (such as laptops or desktop computers) can securely connect to your Azure virtual network over the internet.
+Uses OpenVPN® Protocol, an SSL/TLS based VPN protocol,  Secure Socket Tunneling Protocol (SSTP), a proprietary TLS-based VPN protocol, IKEv2 VPN, a standards-based IPsec VPN solution.

 4. `ExpressRoute: Provides a private, dedicated connection between an on-premises network and Azure data centers`, offering higher reliability, faster speeds, and lower latencies compared to VPN connections.
+By default traffic over an ExpressRoute connection isn't encrypted.

 > A network security group contains as many rules as desired, within Azure subscription limits.
 > Augmented security rules simplify security definition for virtual networks, allowing you to define larger and complex network security policies, with fewer rules.